Designing a Wide Variety of Spaces

 Message from the Domain Head

-Executive director and head of the Healthcare Domain
+Managing Executive Officer/Vice Representative (Architect Dep.) /head of the Healthcare Domain